Voting Absentee Ballot

 - you are in jail, awaiting arraignment or trial;

-- you are unable to attend the polls because of religious beliefs.
+- or you are unable to attend the polls because of religious beliefs.

 If you are temporarily outside the U.S., you can use a Federal Postcard Application to apply for an absent voter ballot.
 The FPCA must be signed under oath unless you, your spouse or your parents are serving in the armed forces or Merchant Marines.